OR AS WE CALL IT, THE BIG DECOMMISH

 For example, if the solar arrays are located in remote, hard-to-reach areas, the cost would be higher.
 It’s also quite obvious that decommissioning larger solar arrays will cost more than recycling a single, household-grade solar panel.

-Here are the typical key stages of a solar panel decommissioning process:
+Here are the typical key stages of a solar panel and farm decommissioning process:

 1. Site assessment: a site assessment process is performed before the actual decommissioning process to evaluate factors like location, the panel’s condition, age, and potential for recycling/reuse.
 Based on the assessment result, a decommissioning plan is developed.